What is Gluten, Lactose- and Histamin Intolerance?

 A Histamine Free Diet

-The key is to leave out food that contains high levels of histamine.
+The key is to leave out food that contains high levels of histamine or cause the release of histamine in your body.
 Since every person is different it may be that you have different reactions to different foods.
 I personally keep a very strict histamine free diet at home.
 Since I cannot control everything in the kitchen when I eat out, I order dishes that do not contain any of the ingredients I am especially sensitive to, or ask the waiter to make some changes.

 The intolerance should not determine what you do and by keeping a healthy and histamine free diet at home, the slips here and there when you’re out won’t hurt as much.